onomyprotocol/onomy/docs/testnet/onomy-testnet-docs/setting-up-a-validator.md

 ### <a name=advancedMethod></a> b.
 Advanced Method
 #### Generate your key

-Be sure to back up the phrase you will get!
-You’ll need it in a bit.
-If you don't back up the phrase here, just follow the steps again to generate a new key.

-Note 'account_name' is just the name of your key here.
-You can pick anything you like, just make sure to remember it later.
+Use the following command to generate your keys.
+Your keys will be stored in `$HOME/.onomy/validator_key.json`.
 ```
 onomyd --home $HOME/.onomy keys add {account_name} --keyring-backend test --output json | jq . >> $HOME/.onomy/validator_key.json
 ```
-Now you will be able to access your wallet details in `$HOME/.onomy/validator_key.json`.
-Here, $HOME is path to your home directory.

 You will be able to see wallet name, wallet type, wallet address, wallet public key and your wallet mnemonic

 #### Request tokens from the faucet